A cross-platform REST service and JavaScript client

 and also under IIS, IIS Express, Apache, and Nginx web servers.

-It supports Microsoft SQL Server, Oracle Database, DB2, MySQL, MariaDB, PostgreSQL, and NuoDB.
+It supports Microsoft SQL Server, MySQL, and PostgreSQL.

-The JavaScript client supports Chrome, Firefox, Opera, Safari, Edge, and IE 11 on desktops, tablets, and smartphones.
+The JavaScript client supports Chrome, Firefox, Opera, Safari, and Edge on desktops, tablets, and smartphones.

 DBGate targets database developers who can create full-fledged corporate web applications with DBGate.